opensecuritycontroller/community/development/osgi/osgi-dev.md

   com.fasterxml.jackson.core
 ```

->Note: if you will use some class i. e. `com.fasterxml.jackson.annotation.JsonIgnore;`, which is from bundle injected into OSGi container and forget to import `com.fasterxml.jackson.annotation`,  annotation `@JsonIgnore` won't work in runtime and you will get an error on an endpoint where you have to use `@JsonIgnore`.
+>Note: If you you are using a class from a bundle in the OSGi container and forget to import its package you will get an error at runtime.
+For instance, if you use com.fasterxml.jackson.annotation.JsonIgnore; and do not import com.fasterxml.jackson.annotation,  the annotation @JsonIgnore will not work.
 Please take a look at [VersionUtil.java](https://github.com/opensecuritycontroller/osc-core/blob/master/osc-common/src/main/java/org/osc/core/util/VersionUtil.java#L100)

 ## Resolving Exception Problems